 Lara: Better keep your distance then.

 I mean, obviously, right?
-How could we celebrate the greatest female character in video game history without including its most iconic character?
+How could we celebrate the best female video game characters in history without including one of the industry’s most iconic characters?

 Though Lara started her gaming career as a generously proportioned bootleg Indiana Jones, after several sequels, one million reimaginations and god knows how many tweaks, she went on to become more than a poster girl, both literally and figuratively.